cakephp/docs/en/console-and-shells/code-generation-with-bake.rst

 functional application in just a few minutes.
 In fact, Bake is a natural step to take once an application has been scaffolded.

-Depending on the configuration of your setup, you may have to set execute rights on the cake bash script or call it using ``./Console/cake bake``.
+Depending on how your computer is configured, you may have to set execute rights on the cake bash script to call it using ``./Console/cake bake``.
 The cake console is run using the PHP CLI (command line interface).
 If you have problems running the script, ensure that you have the PHP CLI installed and that it has the proper modules